Giorgos Manousos

-Giorgos Manousos (Γιώργος Μανούσος; born 3 December 1987) is a Greek professional footballer who plays as a forward for Aetos Loutron.
+Giorgos Manousos (Γιώργος Μανούσος; born 3 December 1987) is a Greek former professional footballer who played as a forward and football manager who is currently the manager of Gamma Ethniki club Diagoras Agia Paraskevi.

 Career

 Born in Mytilene, Manousos began playing football with local side Aiolikos in the Football League 2.
-In the summer of 2008 he joined OFI and he made his debut in the Superleague Greece on 4 October 2008 against AEL.
-On 30 October 2011 he made his debut for Kalloni After five years with the club, Manousos attracts the interest of Atromitos which are interested in signing 28-year-old striker after his announcement that is intended to leave his current club at the end of season.
+In the summer of 2008 he joined OFI and he made his debut in the Super League Greece on 4 October 2008 against AEL.
+On 30 October 2011 he made his debut for AEL Kalloni After five years with the club, Manousos attracts the interest of Atromitos which are interested in signing 28-year-old striker after his announcement that is intended to leave his current club at the end of season.

-In April 2016, Manousos announced his intention to leave Kalloni, which suffered relegation to Football League, at the end of the current season and two Superleague Greece's clubs are already monitoring his case.
-Asteras Tripoli and Platanias are interested in signing the 28-year-old striker, who has scored 14 times in 101 Superleague Greece career appearances and was the first scorer of Kalloni in this season's Super League (6 goals in 28 performances).
+In April 2016, Manousos announced his intention to leave AEL Kalloni, which suffered relegation to Football League, at the end of the current season and two Super League Greece's clubs are already monitoring his case.
+Asteras Tripolis and Platanias are interested in signing the 28-year-old striker, who has scored 14 times in 101 Super League Greece career appearances and was the first scorer of AEL Kalloni in this season's Super League (6 goals in 28 performances).
 He left the club having 169 appearances (40 goals, 9 assists) in all competitions.
 Eventually on 8 June 2016, Manousos signed with Platanias a two-year contract for an undisclosed fee, returning to Crete after 5 years.
 On 3 May 2017, Giorgos Manousos will be released from Platanias immediately, after his controversial interview.
-The 30-year-old player stated that nothing happened in the locker rooms of Karaiskaki Stadium during the halftime of recent Superleague Greece game against Olympiacos, in spite of his teammates' (such as Alexis Apostolopoulos) official statements about violent behavior from the Reds, so the president of Cretan club Manolis Mathioudakis told him during 1 May training that he should be ashamed of yourself for that interview.
+The 30-year-old player stated that nothing happened in the locker rooms of Karaiskaki Stadium during the halftime of recent Super League Greece game against Olympiacos, in spite of his teammates' (such as Alexis Apostolopoulos) official statements about violent behavior from the Reds, so the president of Cretan club Manolis Mathioudakis told him during 1 May training that he should be ashamed of yourself for that interview.